What factors determine the llifespan of a crown?

 Replacement requires reshaping the tooth to obtain a new dental crown.
 So basically you need to pay for a new crown.

 Check out our article about dental crown costs!

 Can X- ray show decay under a crown?

-But under a dental crowns or in secondary caries, it actually becomes difficult to rule out completely as the radiolucency is masked by the radio-opacity of the crown.
+Caries under a dental crown - like secondary caries -, is difficult to rule out completely as the radiolucency is masked by the radio-opacity of the crown.

 In cases of cervical (neck) caries, it can be ruled out with X- rays and in root caries, it is easily distinguishable.
-X-rays does not show decay beneath the crown.
-To rule out such caries, it requires crown removal and then X- rays can be taken.
+X-rays do not show decay beneath the crown.
+To rule out such caries, a crown removal is required and then X- rays can be taken.

 How long do crown last after root canal treatment?

 Crowns usually last for 5 to 15 years.
 They may last longer if properly taken care of.